jtbattle/wangemu/wvdutil/wvdutil_readme.txt

    exit      - quit program
-   help      - print list of commands more details of one command index     - display or change the catalog index type list      - show program or data file as text listd     - show pretty-printed program or data file as text meta      - report virtual disk metadata
+   help      - print list of commands more details of one command index     - display or change the catalog index type label     - report or set the disk label list      - show program or data file as text listd     - show pretty-printed program or data file as text meta      - report virtual disk metadata